Description

 Native to calcarous woodlands and rocky pastures from Virginia to Illinois south to Kentucky and Georgia.
 Prefers somewhat fertile, sandy, well-drained soils in full sun.
 Propagate by seed or division every 3-4 years.
 Cut back to encourage rebloom.
 Used in butterfly and wild gardens or as a groundcover or border perennial.

-Plants grown without harmful pesticides and are safe for butterfly gardens.
+All of our plants are grown without the use of harmful pesticides and are safe for developing larvae.

-Available – May 2017
+Available mid-late June 2017

 Asclepias hirtella Tall Green Milkweed is a Michigan native although it is considered threatened in the state.
 Tall Green Milkweed is found throughout the Tallgrass Prairie region in open areas, usually in prairies or remnants of prairies and throughout the midwest.
 Though not as well known as other varieties of milkweed, Tall Green Milkweed distinguishes itself with abundant clusters of green-white flowers that attract many butterflies and bees.